cmc-aau/hpc-docs/docs/software/conda.md

  - samtools=1.18
 ```

 Then create the environment with `mamba env create -f requirements.yml`.
 You can also export an **activated** environment and dump the exact versions used into a YAML file with `mamba env export > requirements.yml`.
+Note that when you export an environment the file will also contain a `prefix` line, which you should remove.

 Activate and deactivate environments with
 ```